exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 Delete the deck testing code and move the deck instantiation into the Session class as an instance variable.
 Make a new method in the OSX's *Session* class for apps to call when they're ready to start playing.
 Return all the answers in the deck.

-__Note:__ all returns from *registered* functions have to be wrapped in an array if they're returning arrays.
+__NOTE:__ all returns from *registered* functions have to be wrapped in an array if they're returning arrays.
 Note the braces around `deck.answers` below.

 ```